 The Art of Life will provide feedback and has the right to request changes, in an effort to provide the best experience for the cancer survivor.

 Supplies.
 Thanks to the generosity of the Dyer Family Foundation, the 2016 Art Supplies, including the gallery canvas (24x36), acrylic paints and brushes will all be provided onsite at the Art of Life office.
-If additional materials are required for your medium, you will be responsible to provi
+If additional materials are required for your medium, you will be responsible to provide these items.

 Paint it Forward – Night 1.
 The purpose of the first meeting is to “break the ice” and get to know those in your assigned group.
 Two other groups will be meeting in adjoining suites to offer an environment of camaraderie and support.
 The focus is not on cancer, but rather on LIFE.
 Give survivors in your group permission to be open with one another and share only what they are comfortable with.
 We encourage groups to begin your first layer of paint to allow it to dry overnight.
 Share design with group and allow them to embrace the project.